 Space, a sparkling infinity that stretches further than the human mind can comprehend.
 Not even our planet's top scientists truly know all of its secrets, power and danger it can hold.
 Planets turn, stars live and die, and meteors race without restriction.
 One such meteor headed towards planet earth at lightning speed.
-Within its core was something shining and green, something that the world hadn't seen before.
-Below, in the heart of London, were four people who couldn't care less about any of that.
+Within its core was something shining and green, something that the general public would never be aware of.
+Below it, in the heart of London, were four people who couldn't care less about any of that.

-"When you've left you mean?" a joking voice called over from another desk.
+"When we've all left you mean?" a joking voice called over from another desk.

-"Shut up.
-No not you mam" The voice was coming from Aidan.
+"Shut up."
+Mark hissed.
+"No, not you mam."
+The joking voice was coming from Aidan.
 Aidan was almost the exact opposite of Mark.
-Unlike Mark, he didn't reach 6 feet.
-He was tanned 28 years old with blond hair and blue eyes.
+He was shorter than Mark, not quite reaching 6 feet, but he liked to think he made up for that in personality.
+He was tanned 28 year old with blond hair and blue eyes.
 A social type, which unfortunately didn't mix well with being locked up all night.

 The desk separating the two men, presumably to stop them from fighting each other, was Veronica.
 She was 26 with thick black framed glasses.
 Her hair was long and chocolate brown to match her eyes.
 She kept tied back in a neat ponytail, it seemed to look more professional to her that way.
 She was also the indoors type.
 However, it was more out of necessity than choice.
 There was no time to party at night, work left her too tired to do much in the day.
 She had accepted the night shift life.
 An uneventful life.

 "You shouldn't grovel to your customers, they'll walk all over you.
 You need to let them know whose boss.
-They should respect you lest they find another zero on the end of their bill" Aidan unhelpfully suggested.
+They should respect you, lest they find another zero on the end of their bill."
+Aidan unhelpfully suggested.
 Mark waved him off.
 Fiddling with legal documents didn't seem like an effective way to deal with stress.
 He should probably check whether Aidan was actually doing just that.
-That would explain why nobody ever wanted to talk to him.
+That would explain why none of their clients ever wanted to talk to him.

-"Could you guys- yes I'm listening" The pair snickered as Mark was pushed and pulled between conversations.
-"If you could...no hang on" The woman yelled that she would never call again, which was exactly what Mark wanted, and hung up.
+"Could you guys- yes I'm listening."
+The pair snickered as Mark was pushed and pulled between conversations.
+"If you could...no hang on" The woman a string of obscenities.
+She yelled about how she would never call again, which was exactly what Mark wanted, and hung up.
 He swore under his breath and kicked the desk.
 He immediately regretted it.
 Those things were hard.

-"We're together now" Veronica rolled her eyes and leant back in her chair.
+"We're together now."
+Veronica rolled her eyes and leaned back in her chair.
 They spent seven hours together and there was no way she could ever forget it.

-"Yeah and they're seventeen hours I'm happy spending away from you thanks" That had come out sounding a lot ruder than Veronica had intended.
-It was just after work drinks were never her idea of fun, especially now that 'after work' was 7 am.
+"Yeah and they're seventeen hours I'm happy spending away from you thanks."
+Veronica commented.
+It came out much ruder had intended.
+It was just that after work drinks were never her idea of fun, especially considering that 'after work' was 7 am.